LiorZ/hdac8_thesis/thesis.rst

 		The rightmost bar concentrates all the peptides that have a minimization score above 10. (a high score that suggests that these peptides were not modeled successfully)

+% ORA: I think you should add the plots for each protein: this is what the HDAC8 enzyme sees when it comes to work ...
+% LIOR: What do you mean? which plots?

 HDAC8 and CdLS syndrome
 ........................

-	A recent study [23]_ nominated the loss of function of HDAC8 as one of the causes to the Cornelia de Lange syndrome (CdLS) that occurs due to a malfunction in the cohesin acetylation cycle.
+	A recent study claims that the loss of function of HDAC8 as one of the causes to the Cornelia de Lange syndrome (CdLS) that occurs due to a malfunction in the cohesin acetylation cycle [23]_.
 In humans the cohesin is a multisubunit complex that is made up of SMC1A, SMC3, RAD21 and a STAG protein.
 These form a ring structure that is proposed to encircle sister chromatids to mediate sister chromatids cohesion [20]_ and also has key roles in gene regulation [21]_ .
-Using a monoclonal antibody specific for acetylated SMC3 the researchers found that the total levels of SMC3 is constant throughtout the cell cycle while SMC3-ac levels rapidly decline during mitosis, a finding that suggested a coordinated deacetylation.
+Using a monoclonal antibody specific for acetylated SMC3 the researchers found that the total levels of SMC3 is constant throughout the cell cycle while SMC3-ac levels rapidly decline during mitosis, a finding that suggested a coordinated deacetylation.
 The researchers therefore used RNAi for each of the known histone deacetylases and sirtuins and identified HDAC8 as the primary SMC3 deacetylase.
-Indeed, SMC3 has 6 known acetylation sites [22]_ , 3 of them obtained low scores indicating them as HDAC8 deacetylation sites by our protocol:
+Indeed, SMC3 has 6 known acetylation sites [22]_.
+Among these, our protocol predicts that 3 are HDAC8 deacetylation substrates:

 .. table:: SMC3 known acetylation sites with FlexPepBind scores